Replacing Carpet: 5 Top Flooring Alternatives

 Pre-Installation Preparation

 Begin by clearing the room of all furniture, decorations, and personal items.
 Carefully remove the old carpet and padding.
 Carpet is typically held in place by tack strips along the perimeter; use a utility knife to cut the carpet into manageable strips and a pry bar to lift it if necessary.
-Remember to use caution when handling tack strips, as they are sharp.
+Use caution when handling tack strips, as they are sharp.
 If the strips are in good condition, they may be reused for new carpet installation; otherwise, remove them.

 Subfloor Repair and Preparation